 - We engage students in professional activities and lifelong learning to advance the profession and the discipline of dental hygiene.

 - We provide outcomes that reflect relevant and current dental hygiene practice.

 The Master of Science in Advanced Dental Therapy program is the first program of its kind in the nation, preparing baccalaureate educated and licensed dental hygienists for the new dental provider role of advanced dental therapy.
-This nationally groundbreaking program expands the capacity and competency of the dental team and focuses on improving access to essential oral health care services.
+This nationally groundbreaking post baccalaureate dental hygiene program expands the capacity and competency of the dental team and focuses on improving access to essential oral health care services.

 The Bachelor of Science in Dental Hygiene program is designed for associate degree dental hygienists with the professional goal of completing a baccalaureate degree.
-This program prepares students for new opportunities in either traditional or non-traditional practice settings such as public health programs, school-based programs, research, marketing or sales roles.
+This program prepares students for new opportunities and dental hygiene career options in either traditional or non-traditional practice settings such as public health programs, school-based programs, research, marketing, or sales roles.